capri1989/reveal.js/markdown/slides.md

 * Creation, access, modification timestamps

 Note:
-* rbd-mirror ist der Deamon der die asynchronce Replikation übernimmt - gibt es seit Luminous
+* rbd-mirror is the Daemon that is used for the asynchronous replication - was added with Luminous
-* In einem Pool kann man Security Domains machen und dann clients zu einem bestimmten Bereich locken
+* You can create security domains within a pool to lock specific clients into it
-* Es war möglich schon caching z.B. auf bestimmten RBDs zu aktivieren aber nun kann das auch direkt auf dem Pool gemacht werden und durch eine einheitliche CLI
+* Before you were able to active rbd caching but not it's also possible to do it on a pool basis
-* "rbd ls" hat nun auch timestamps somit sieht man auch wer und wann dieses image nutzt
+* "rbd ls" now adds timestamps and some more details to it's output

 ---